Children's (Pediatric) Ultrasound - Abdomen

 - Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-- Ultrasound is particularly valuable for evaluating abdominal, pelvic or scrotal pain in young children.
-It is also valuable for evaluating the brain, spinal cord and hip joints in newborns and infants.
+- Ultrasound is very useful for evaluating abdominal, pelvic or scrotal pain in children.

 What are the limitations of Abdominal Ultrasound Imaging?